 The ICCAT GBYP surveys will use line-transect DISTANCE sampling to estimate abundance.
-The survey aircrafts will follow pre-designed tracklines in the survey blocks as described in Cañadas & Vázquez, 2017 (Figure 1).
+The survey aircrafts will follow pre-designed tracklines in the survey blocks as described in Figure 1.
+As required by GBYP in phase 9, block A was redesigned taking into account the known details on the biology of the BFT spawners in the area.